 10. Kicking off Living Trades Academy

-Preservation Greensboro will likely pursuit a program inspired by the Living Trades Academy here in Greensboro to help solve employment challenges and to rebuild a heritage trades workforce.
+Preservation Greensboro will likely pursue a program inspired by the Living Trades Academy here in Greensboro to help solve employment challenges and to rebuild a heritage trades workforce.

 Preservation Greensboro contributes a key role in the growth of Greensboro’s economy and vitality through tourism, reinvestment, and place-making.
 With diverse initiatives that help you to restore, explore, and connect with your community, Preservation Greensboro provides a voice for revitalization, improved quality of life, and conservation of historic resources for future generations.
 Are you a member yet?
 Learn more about Greensboro’s only member-supported preservation organization by exploring our website or joining our Facebook page.
 Please join us today!